hugolcorre/HACKATON_Wranglers/README.md

 #### 1. Predicting Attendance

-The attendance forecast model is contained in **model_attendance.ipynb**, and compares the performances of a Machine Learning model and a Time Series model.
+* **model_attendance.ipynb**: Attendance forecast model that compares the performances of a Machine Learning model and a Time Series model.
 Performances are evaluated with the Mean Average Error and the Root Mean Squared Error.
 We found that the Exponential Smoothing Time Series model was the best performer of all models tried.

 #### 2. Predicting Waiting Times